-This response isn't captured by web analytics.
+This response isn’t captured by web analytics.
 That phone call could have resulted in a substantial amount of revenue.
-We already know that inbound phone calls are the highest quality leads for retailers.
+We already know that inbound telephone calls are the highest quality leads for retailers.
 Without tracking, the data from that call disappears into a black hole.

 Capturing phone call data generated by each email campaign allows you to understand your true conversion rate.